A radio station is now playing Beyoncé's country song after an outcry from fans

 KYKC did not immediately respond to a request for comment.

-In a more extensive statement to The Tennessean, Roger Harris, the general manager of Southern Central Oklahoma Radio Enterprises (S.C.O.R.E.) said, "We are a small market station.
+In a more extensive statement to The Tennessean, Roger Harris, the general manager of South Central Oklahoma Radio Enterprises (SCORE), said: "We are a small market station.
 We're not in a position to break an artist or help it that much, so it has to chart a little bit higher for us to add it.
 But we love Beyoncé here.
 We play her on our [other top 40 and adult hits stations] but we're not playing her on our country station yet because it just came out."

 Similar backlash ensued in 2019 when artist Lil Nas X released "Old Town Road," which blended elements of rap and country.
 Initially, the song charted on Billboard's Hot 100, Hot Country Songs and Hot R&B/Hip-Hop Songs.
 But the publication later removed the song from the country chart, claiming it did not have enough elements of country music.
 The decision was criticized by country mainstay Billy Ray Cyrus, who was later featured on the remix.